Finschia/finschia/docs/resources/finschia.md

 Note that this is the Ostracon signing key, _not_ the operator key you will use in delegation transactions.

 ::: danger Warning
 We strongly recommend _NOT_ using the same passphrase for multiple keys.
-The LINE Blockchain Mainnet team will not be responsible for the loss of funds.
+The Finschia Mainnet team will not be responsible for the loss of funds.
 :::

 #### Generate Multisig Public Keys